Service Center Accounting And Operating Procedures

 Note: Use of internal loans may involve the payment of internal interest which cannot be charged to a Service Center and passed to users through a Service Center rate.

 Note: Requests for both equipment loans and equipment leases will be considered on a case-by-case basis.
-Additional information regarding such requests can be found in the Service Center Forms section of the RAS website.
+Additional information regarding such requests are in the Forms section of this page.

 The intention of MIT in operating Service Centers is to facilitate MIT research.
 However, some Service Centers may, occasionally, offer their services to users outside the MIT community.
 Service Center managers are encouraged to charge outside users a surcharge equal to the current MIT F&A rate.
 Use of Service Centers by non-MIT users raises a number of questions related to competition, taxes, and the Institute’s mission.
 Should use of any Service Center by other than MIT personnel become more than “incidental” the Office of Cost Analysis must be consulted.